 - 8 large eggs (free-range preferred for richer flavor)

-- 1/2 pound breakfast sausage, casings removed (substitute turkey sausage for a leaner option)
+- 1/2 pound of casing-free breakfast sausage (for a leaner option, use turkey sausage)

 - 1 cup shredded cheddar cheese (can use low-fat variety)